 The central bank manages the international reserves of the Republic of Croatia based on the principles of liquidity and safety of investment in accordance with Article 19 of the Act on the Croatian National Bank.
-In this context, it maintains the reserves at a high liquidity level and appropriate risk exposure and, within the given restrictions, attempts to ensure favourable rates of return on its investments.
+In this context, it maintains reserves liquidity and appropriate risk exposure and, within the given restrictions, attempts to ensure favourable rates of return on its investments.

-The Croatian National Bank manages international reserves in two ways: in line with its own guidelines and in accordance with the assumed foreign currency liabilities, depending on the way in which international reserves are formed.
+The Croatian National Bank manages international reserves in two ways; one based on its own guidelines and the other on the assumed foreign currency obligations, depending on the way in which international reserves are formed.

-The CNB manages international reserves acquired through outright purchase of foreign currency from banks and the MoF, through its membership in the IMF as well as income derived from the investment of international reserves and of other CNB assets in line with its own guidelines.
+The CNB manages the part of international reserves acquired through outright purchase of foreign currency from banks and the MoF, its membership in the IMF and income derived from the investment of international reserves and other CNB assets in line with its own guidelines.

 Results of foreign currency portfolio management

-Assets managed by the international financial institution provide additional diversification and exchange of expertise in international financial investment management.
+Assets managed by an international financial institution provide additional diversification and exchange of expertise in international financial investment management.